 You need to compare your current ARPA rate to one from a previous month to determine the success of your efforts.
 First, identify your MRR from a month last year and divide it by the number of active accounts in that same month.
 Then, choose the same month from this year and make the same calculation.
 If your most recent ARPA figure is higher than last year’s, you can confidently say that your average account is more valuable now than it was a year ago.

-Note that choosing a single month for your ARPA works for companies whose subscription models pay out on a monthly basis.
-Companies who charge for subscriptions quarterly or even yearly should instead use their quarterly recurring revenue or annual recurring revenue instead of MRR in their ARPA formula.
+Note that choosing a single month for your ARPA works for companies whose subscription models payout on a monthly basis.
+Companies who charge for quarterly or even yearly subscriptions should instead use their quarterly or annual recurring revenue instead of MRR in their ARPA formula.
 This provides a more apples-to-apples comparison of the applicable time periods.

 How to calculate it: